 One of the major pillars of change is building a security culture inside teams, and creating self-sustaining systems with high levels of cybersecurity awareness.
 A minimum level of security education and training for employees shall be regularly deployed (e.g., through training, certifications, and awareness).
-There is a particular need for training engineers, so they can implement security into the design phase, and co-operate with security teams.
-Training programmes should involve multiple teams, be practical and interactive - including simulations based on realistic scenarios that can map requirements and gaps in the existing arrangements.
+BI.ZONE research <a href="https://doi.org/10.2008/no.2